Requests for

 • An appointment will often be needed for a complex medication plan.

-• Several of the associated providers prefer to complete these requests in an appointment.
+• Several of the associated providers prefer to complete these Requests in an appointment.

 • Otherwise, providers may be happy to complete the form outside of an appointment but will charge a fee for this work.